Pine Flat Dam

 Pine Flat Dam is a concrete gravity dam on the Kings River in the Central Valley of Fresno County, California United States.
 Situated about 28 mi east of Fresno, the dam is 440 ft high and impounds Pine Flat Lake, in the foothills of the Sierra Nevada just outside the boundary of Kings Canyon National Park.
 The dam's primary purpose is flood control, with irrigation, hydroelectric power generation and recreation secondary in importance.

 The dam was built by the U.S. Army Corps of Engineers (USACE) after a six-year controversy between supporters of irrigation development and proponents of flood control.
 Construction began in 1947 and was completed in 1954.
 Since then, the dam has prevented millions of dollars in flood damages and fostered extensive development of agriculture on the fertile floodplain of the Kings River; after 1984 it has also generated hydroelectricity.
-However, the increased irrigation allowed by the dam has also led to the destruction of some of North America's most extensive wetland habitats.
+The increased irrigation allowed by the dam has also led to the destruction of some of North America's most extensive wetland habitats.

 History

 Background

 The first serious proposal to dam the Kings River was made in the 1890s by engineer J.B.
 Lippincott, who surveyed and envisioned the development of a 185000 acre feet reservoir on the river.
-However, it was not until 1914 when the proposed Kings River dam gained strong support from area farmers and water districts, who formed the Kings River Water Association (KRWA) in 1927 to allocate river water for the irrigation of 958000 acre of the San Joaquin Valley on the alluvial plain of the Kings River.
+By 1914 the proposed dam gained strong support from area farmers and water districts, who formed the Kings River Water Association (KRWA) in 1927 to allocate river water for the irrigation of 958000 acre of the San Joaquin Valley on the alluvial plain of the Kings River.
 In 1937, the KRWA appealed to the federal government to provide financial aid and support the construction of a large dam at Pine Flat.

 Starting in 1938, two government agencies – the USACE and the U.S. Bureau of Reclamation (USBR) – fought it out for the construction of Pine Flat Dam.
 With the support of President Franklin D. Roosevelt, the USBR wanted to incorporate the dam as part of its fledgling Central Valley Project (CVP), which intended to develop the rivers of the Central Valley for irrigation.
 The USACE objected to the bureau's plans, mainly because the primary purpose of the dam would be flood control.
 Some area farmers were also against the integration of Pine Flat Dam into the CVP, as under "reclamation law" individual farmers could not receive more water than was necessary for the irrigation of 160 acre.
 All of the water in the Kings River was already appropriated to local irrigators, many of whom owned more land than the USBR limit.